kartonfarkas/api_docs/source/suite/external_events/list.rst

 Querying External Events
 ========================

 Returns a list of external events which can be used in programs.
+External event has an ID with which emails can be sent or AC programs can be started for a contact through the API.

 Endpoint
 --------